nestybox/sysbox-ee/docs/user-guide/security.md

 choose the namespaces that should be enabled for the container.

-The table below shows a comparison on namespace usage between Nestybox system containers and regular Docker containers.
+The table below shows a comparison on namespace usage between system containers and regular Docker containers.

 | Namespace | Docker + Sysbox | Docker + OCI runc                                                          |
 | --------- | --------------- | -------------------------------------------------------------------------- |